adwaitratnaparkhi/ppa_transformer/README.md

 # References

 [1] Yonatan Belinkov, Tao Lei, Regina Barzilay, and Amir Globerson.
-2014.
+(2014).
 Exploring compositional architectures and word vector representations for prepositional phrase attachment.
-Transactions of the Asso- ciation for Computational Linguistics, 2:561–572.
+Transactions of the Association for Computational Linguistics, 2:561–572.
 [2] Adwait Ratnaparkhi, Jeff Reynar, and Salim Roukos.
-1994.
+(1994).
 A maximum entropy model for prepositional phrase attachment.
 In HUMAN LANGUAGE TECHNOLOGY: Proceedings of a Workshop held at Plainsboro, New Jersey, March 8-11, 1994.